yehs1225/MyWebsite_backup/docs/Django/[DJ]GetStarted-documents.md

 - enter env  : `conda activate <'env_name'>`
 - leave env : `conda deactivate`

+if you are using VSCode, Ctrl + Shift + P -> Type and select 'Python: Select Interpreter' to change to the current environment.

 ## Start using django

 - #### Build a project :`django-admin startproject mysite`